 EMILY ABT – WRITER/DIRECTOR/PRODUCER/CINEMATOGRAPHER

 Selected as one of Variety Magazine's 'Top 10 Directors to Watch', Emily Abt is a critically acclaimed filmmaker who has directed five features.
-Her first narrative feature “Toe to Toe” (which she also wrote) premiered at Sundance and was released by Strand.
+Her first narrative feature “Toe to Toe” premiered at Sundance and was released by Strand.
 The film featured break-out performances by Sonequa Martin-Green (star of "Star Trek:Discovery") and Louisa Krause (star of "The Girlfriend Experience").
 Abt is also a veteran documentary filmmaker who has shot, produced and directed doc and reality content for Showtime, Starz , PBS, OWN, MTV and the Sundance channel.
-She has taught both narrative and documentary filmmaking at Princeton University and is a seasoned branded content creator who has directed numerous projects for clients such as Microsoft, Johnson & Johnson and Oracle.
+She has taught both narrative and documentary filmmaking at Princeton University and is a seasoned branded content creator who has directed projects for clients such as Microsoft, Johnson & Johnson and Oracle.

-Abt is also an award-winning screenwriting who was hired by media mogul Troy Carter to adapt the hood-lit classic and NYT bestseller "True to the Game" for the screen.
-Her current fiction feature project is "Audrey's Run" which won the Athena Award for scripts featuring outstanding female protagonists.
+Abt is also an award-winning screenwriter who was hired by media mogul Troy Carter to adapt the hood-lit classic and NYT bestseller "True to the Game" for the screen.
+Her current fiction feature project is "Thirsty" which won the Athena Award for scripts featuring outstanding female protagonists.
 Jurnee Smollett, Pablo Shreiber and Lili Taylor are attached to star; Paul Schnee is casting and ICM is packaging the film.

-Abt was a Brooklyn based filmmaker for 19 years who moved to the Bay area in 2016 with her husband (UC Berkeley Professor Shamik Dasgupta) and their two daughters.
-She recently directed and operated 2nd Camera on a new documentary feature for the Showtime Network entitled "Beyond the Opposite Sex" about two transgender people living in rural America.
-It will premiere on the network in March 2018.
+Abt was a Brooklyn based filmmaker for 20 years who moved to the Bay area in 2016 with her husband (UC Berkeley Professor Shamik Dasgupta) and their two daughters.
+She was recently tapped by Showtime to direct the documentary feature "Beyond the Opposite Sex" about two transgender people living in rural America.
+It premiered on the network in March 2018.